Student Responsibility/Student Contribution

 The Office of Financial Aid has a standard letter that can be mailed directly to the non-custodial parent explaining that submission of the NCPS will be used to measure but does not obligate the parent to contribute to the student's educational expenses.
 The letter will explain the reason for Brown's request.
 If you would like our office to send this letter, please contact us with the non-custodial parent's full name and address.

 Waivers of non-custodial information are granted in very limited circumstances, such as abuse, neglect, drug addiction, and a long-standing documented history of refusal to support the applicant.
 If you believe that your situation fits one of these special situations, please download and complete the Noncustodial Parent Waiver Petition in the Forms section of our website.
 Do not leave any questions blank.
+Please note that a petition will not be considered complete for a review until at least two third-party (other than a family member) statements, a statement from the student, and a statement from the custodial parent are submitted along with the waiver form.

 Students are advised to first make a reasonable effort to gain support from their non-custodial parent.
 If this obstacle persists, students should make an appointment with a financial aid counselor.
 First, a financial aid counselor can determine if your circumstance warrants an exception, which is granted in very rare circumstances such as situations of abuse and neglect.
 Second, a counselor can advise you on your student loan borrowing options to help manage this difficult situation.